khangnguyen88/ai-ml-retail-forecasting/docs/PROJECT_DOCUMENTATION.md

 ## Project Overview

 This system addresses the challenge of forecasting demand for a multi-store retailer (5 stores, 3 SKUs) while optimizing pricing decisions to maximize business KPIs.
-The solution demonstrates that optimized ensemble methods achieve 92.5% R² while classical SARIMAX was improved from R² = -0.448 to -0.294 (34% improvement) but remains negative due to the dataset's cross-sectional structure.
+The solution demonstrates that optimized ensemble methods achieve 92.5% R² while classical SARIMAX is -0.294, negative due to the dataset's cross-sectional structure.

 ## Key Achievements